andresmontoyab/Devops/Docker/README.md

 One posible solution to not reload all the layers is re order the instructions in order to only re load the necesary.

-## Docker Push

-As we can download information from Docker Hub we can also publish our own images.

-To do that we will perform the following steps.

-		docker login

-		docker push <image_name>

 ## Docker Compose